 - 1. In addition to the authority granted to a Member State by its respective State law, any Member State may participate with other Member States in joint investigations of Licensees. - 2.
-Member States shall share any investigative, litigation, or compliance materials in furtherance of any joint or individual investigation initiated under the Compact. - H. If Adverse Action is taken by the Home State against a Licensee's Home State License, the Licensee's Compact Privilege(s) in all other Member States shall be deactivated until all Encumbrances have been removed from the Home State License.
-All Home State disciplinary orders that impose Adverse Action against a Licensee shall include a statement that the Licensee's Compact Privileges are deactivated in all Member States during the pendency of the order. - I. If a Member State takes Adverse Action, it shall promptly notify the administrator of the Data System.
-The administrator of the Data System shall promptly notify the Home State of any Adverse Actions by Remote States. - J. Nothing in this Compact shall override a Member State's decision that participation in an Alternative Program may be used in lieu of Adverse Action.
+Member States shall share any investigative, litigation, or compliance materials in furtherance of any joint investigation initiated under the Compact. - H. If Adverse Action is taken by the Home State against a Licensee's Home State License resulting in an Encumbrance on the Home State License, the Licensee's Compact Privilege(s) in all other Member States shall be revoked until all Encumbrances have been removed from the Home State License.
+All Home State disciplinary orders that impose Adverse Action against a Licensee shall include a statement that the Licensee's Compact Privileges are revoked in all Member States during the pendency of the order. - I. Once an Encumbered License in the Home State is restored to an Unencumbered License (as certified by the Home State's Licensing Authority), the Licensee must meet the requirements of Section 4(A) and follow the administrative requirements to reapply to obtain a Compact Privilege in any Remote State. - J. If a Member State takes Adverse Action, it shall promptly notify the administrator of the Data System.
+The administrator of the Data System shall promptly notify the other Member States State of any Adverse Actions. - K. Nothing in this Compact shall override a Member State's decision that participation in an Alternative Program may be used in lieu of Adverse Action.